 In a hypnotherapy session, I will begin by relaxing you deeply so that your brain moves into a trance state.
 As humans, we go in and out of trance all of the time.
 It is a perfectly normal part of the way our brain functions.

 Accessing the trance state allows the unconscious brain, that is accessed whilst dreaming, to come to the fore.
 New learning takes place in the unconscious mind and we can solve problems and rehearse new behaviour while in trance.
 While under hypnosis I will make therapeutic suggestions which will help in the treatment of the issues that you have come to see me with.

-All that you really need to know is that you may feel like you’ve had a nap.
-You will likely drift in and out of conscious thought and will hear some of what I say, and completely miss other parts.
+People experience hypnotherapy in different ways.
+Some may feel like they’ve had a nap, some will drift in and out of conscious thought.
+You may hear all of what I say, or you may completely miss parts.
 All of this is fine and normal.
 You will ‘wake up’ feeling deeply relaxed and refreshed and any suggestions that I have made will be accepted.
 You are in no danger and cannot get ‘stuck’ in hypnosis.
 I will always ensure you are fully back with me feeling alert, aware and great (if a little tired), before you leave my room.

 Psychotherapy is simply a talking therapy working with mental and psychological issues.
 It can be used alone or where appropriate in conjunction with prescribed medication that your GP may have issued you.
 Recent studies have shown that anti-depressant medication is more effective when taken in combination with some therapies such as CBT.